 - Fewer Plans: Jungle Scout’s 3 plans don’t really give you much of a choice.

 - Launches: Jungle Scout now offers product promos, but it’s nothing compared to Viral Launch.

-- Split Testing: Viral Launch has Listing Dojo.
+- Split Tests: Viral Launch has Listing Dojo.
 Jungle Scout does not….

 Viral Launch Pros and Cons

-- More Robust: Way more powerful software for product mining, listing optimization, market intelligence, and inventory management.
+- More Robust: Way more powerful software for product mining, listing optimization, market intelligence, inventory management, and monitoring market trends.

 - Launches: The easiest way to get a new product in front of buying eyes.
 The best promos in the business for sure.

-- Split Testing: Listing Dojo is legit.
+- Split Tests: Listing Dojo is legit.
 You’ll love it.

-- Supplier Database: The database is a lot better than Jungle Scout’s.
+- Provider Database: The database is a lot better than Jungle Scout’s.
 More quality suppliers in my opinion.

 - Customer Support: More knowledgeable and responsive support.
 It’s a complicated tool, so you’ll need it.
 It helps having a smart person actually respond in a short time and walk you through things.

 - Training: Viral Launch’s training literature is miles ahead of Jungle Scout’s.
-Not saying JS’s is bad.
-VL’s is just better and more detailed.
+Not saying Jungle Scout’s is bad.
+Viral Launch’s is just better and more detailed.
 It covers everything from how to protect copyrights to how to A/B test.
 Pretty comprehensive.

 - Price: It’s not cheap.
 But it shouldn’t be.